dask/dask/docs/source/how-to/customize-initialization.rst

 ``Client.run_on_scheduler``, but this is error prone and difficult to automate.

-To resolve this, Dask includes a few mechanisms to run arbitrary code around the lifecycle of a Scheduler or Worker.
+To resolve this, Dask includes a few mechanisms to run arbitrary code around the lifecycle of a Scheduler, Worker, Nanny, or Client.

 Preload Scripts
 ---------------